 Thus, although I do not discount the ultimate causal uncertainty at the heart of observed interracial disparities, I am profoundly critical of its veracity and durability as a scientific theory.
 Moreover, I am deeply opposed to the moral monopoly held by the racial sameness theory – a dogma, really – because of its reliance on scapegoats, as well as the collateral damage it inflicts on everybody, black and white alike.

 And no, this does not imply that I reject the aforementioned wisdom of treating people as individuals.
-I am fundamentally in favor of colorblindness and political equality, although this also means that I categorically reject the war on racism, at least as has come to exist in 2017, tainted by mission creep.
+I am fundamentally in favor of colorblindness and formal equality, although this also means that I categorically reject the war on racism, at least as has come to exist in 2017, tainted by mission creep.
 I say this as somebody who believes he would have been marching there right alongside the likes of MLK in the Birmingham Campaign of ’63.
 Things warp with time and lose meaning.
 The war on racism is not immune from this karmic law of reality.

 I ought, perhaps more accurately, to describe myself as a ‘race-realist’ or as an advocate of ‘human biodiversity’ or, perhaps truer to my own unique perspective, as a proponent of racial agnosticism — to refrain from making sweeping judgments and generalizations about people, be they positive or negative, based on their perceived membership in a group.
 The term ‘racist’, if you reject its usage as I do as a label meant to vilify, does a halfway decent job at conveying that one rejects the war on racism.
 However, if I was try.
 However, I am mostly ambivalent about this whole euphemism treadmill, preferring instead to defer to however else people would like to describe me.